jimbodonahue/jimbodonahue.github.io/_pages/about.md

   - /about.html
 ---

-Raised in Nashville, living in Hamburg, with international experience in a [number of countries][https://jimbodonahue.github.io/talks/].
+I'm just a friendly coffee junkie with intersts in labor economics, monetary policy, Bayesian econometrics, whitewater kayaking, and economic modeling.
+Raised in Nashville, living in Hamburg, with international experience in a [number of countries](https://jimbodonahue.github.io/talkmap.html).
 My academic background is in economics, with a bit of international studies thrown in.
 My varied work history indicates that I have numberous interests, but I have several themes that continue to arise.

 What to find on this website
 ======